EvanBalster/pleb/README.md

 # PLEB (Process-Local Event Bus)
 PLEB is a header-only C++ library for implementing tiny multi-threaded microservices under hard real-time constraints.
-It facilitates request-reply, push-pull and publish-subscribe patterns for messaging and event handling with wait-free operation.
+Its basic features include:

+* Multiple communication patterns
+  * Request-reply
+  * Push-pull
+  * Publish-subscribe
+  * Surveyor-respondent*
+* On-demand type conversion (planned)

+## A Native Event Bus

 PLEB can be used for intra-process communications similar to a message queue framework, but with essential differences that leverage the advantages of communicating within a local process: